 Indoor Air Quality Certifications offer some, but not complete, assurance about vinyl flooring

-Q. While I am intrigued by natural, linoleum products, my budget is more inclined toward the Naturcor vinyl flooring I am looking at buying from my local Buddy’s Flooring America store.
+Q. While I am intrigued by natural, linoleum products, my budget is more inclined toward the Naturcor vinyl flooring I am looking at buying from my local flooring dealer.
 I also am concerned about buying a product that does not emit excessive chemicals, and I have been warned about dioxin, which is a carcinogen, by another blogger.

 Still, I have seen some vinyl brands advertise that they are green.
 What is the truth about vinyl?